Learning to Discover at Test Time: Related Works

 Since the test instance is unlabeled, one way to make it useful for training is through self-supervision, which generates new pairs of inputs and labels for an auxiliary task such as masked reconstruction (e.g., BERT~\cite{devlin2018bert} and MAE\cite{mae}).
 While the auxiliary task is different from the main prediction task, improving performance in one can help the other through their shared representations.
 This form of TTT can significantly improve generalization under distribution shifts~\cite{sun2020test, ttt-mae}.

 Recently, TTT has been an important part of AlphaProof~\cite{alphaproof}, which achieved IMO silver-medal standard in 2024.
 Given each test problem, their system first generates a targeted curriculum of easier problems by prompting a language model, and then performs reinforcement learning on the generated data.
 Another recent work, Akyurek et al.\,\cite{akyurek2024surprising}, found TTT effective for few-shot reasoning tasks such as ARC-AGI.
 Their system generates augmentations of the few-shot demonstrations in the test problem then performs supervised learning.

-MiGrATe~\cite{phan2025migrate} and ThetaEvolve~\cite{wang2025thetaevolve} are two concurrent works that share our high-level idea of performing RL at test time on a single problem.
-MiGrATe combines on-policy and off-policy RL and tests on simpler environments such as word search.
-ThetaEvolve is more similar to our work: it uses OpenEvolve, a variant of AlphaEvolve, for state-action reuse.
-Both methods use GRPO variants for training.
+In \cite{li2025seek}, authors perform policy gradients at test time using the policy itself as an evaluator of solutions, similar to using LMs as a judge.
+Further, they optimize token representations with policy gradients, as opposed to optimizing the policy.

+Three closest and concurrent works perform test-time training: MiGrATe~\cite{phan2025migrate}, ThetaEvolve~\cite{wang2025thetaevolve}, and EvoTune~\cite{surina2025algorithm}.
+All three combine per-instance RL updates with various replay/reuse mechanisms, and typically use PPO/GRPO/DPO-style updates for LMs \cite{schulman2017proximal,guo2025deepseek, rafailov2023direct}.
+Relative to \cite{phan2025migrate, surina2025algorithm}, our contribution is to tailor both the learning objective and the reuse rule to the discovery goal, rather than largely standard RL or evolutionary baselines; also test in more realistic discovery tasks with human expert baselines.
 Compared to ThetaEvolve, TTT-Discover using the same model and compute budget still produces significant improvements (Table~\ref{tab:mathematics}), which we attribute to our entropic objective and PUCT-based reuse instead of more complicated and brittle heuristics in evolutionary algorithms.

+In an earlier work \cite{bello2016neural}, the authors train a neural policy with policy gradients to directly output solutions to combinatorial problems like TSP, using (negative) tour length as reward, and they study both training across many instances and per-instance learning at test time.